pshriwise/obsidian_work_vault/SciDAC Fusion Discussion.md

 - Validation

-Anecdotes on why a new perspec
+Anecdotes on why a new perspective is valuable